NREL/edv_synthetic_smart_meter_data/README.md

   - Phase 1: Does synthetic smart-meter data sufficiently represent variability and other characteristics of real data ?
   - Phase 2: Can synthetic smart-meter data sufficiently calibrated based on real data ?
-  - Phase 3: Is the workflow automated properly, and is the ReadMe describing all relevant information ?